 The U. S. Immigrant Investor Program (“EB-5″) was created by Congress in 1990 to encourage the investment of foreign capital into the American economy.
 This program makes it possible for an investor and his/her family to obtain permanent residence (Green Card) in the United States by either investing in the creation of a business or in the development of an existing enterprise in the United States.

 Each year, 10,000 EB-5 visas are available through the program.
 The program has become very popular — for investors, EB-5 represents a relatively reliable means of obtaining a green card; for Regional Centers, EB-5 represents a source of financing for a variety of commercial projects.
-From 2010 to 2015, the number of EB-5 investors has increased more than sevenfold.
-The number of approved Regional Centers has exploded, with more than 750 approved Regional Centers throughout the United States.
-More than 95% of EB-5 investments are made through Regional Centers, with more than $10 billion already invested over the past five years and 200,000 jobs supported.
+When the minimum investment amount was $500,000, the number of EB-5 investors mushroomed, peaking in 2015–2017 when more than 12,000 petitions were submitted annually.
+The number of approved Regional Centers also exploded, with nearly 800 approved Regional Centers throughout the United States.
+More than 95% of EB-5 investments are made through Regional Centers, with more than $20 billion already invested over the past five years and 400,000 jobs supported.